rets-ci/wp-rets-client/wp-content/plugins/really-simple-ssl/readme.txt

 Thanks for the French translation to [Cédric](http://www.blig.fr/) Thanks for the Russian translation to [xsacha](https://news36.org/)

-= Under development, expected early 2016 =
+= Under development, expected april/may 2016 =
 * A check for possible external resources that are not available over ssl.
-* Option to disable javascript redirect in settings.

 == Installation ==
 To install this plugin:

+1. Make a backup!
-1. Install your ssl certificate
+2. Install your ssl certificate
-2. Download the plugin
+3. Download the plugin
-3. Upload the plugin to the wp-content/plugins directory,
+4. Upload the plugin to the wp-content/plugins directory,
-4. Go to “plugins” in your wordpress admin, then click activate.
+5. Go to “plugins” in your wordpress admin, then click activate.
-5. You will get redirected to the login screen.
+6. You will get redirected to the login screen.
 If not, go to the login screen and log on.

 = Testing =
 This plugin is tested in standard apache environments, but is built with several fallbacks for situations where non-standard configurations are used.